DomainDrivenArchitecture/lineagos-fairphone/Guides/LineageOsInstallation.md

 ## 4. Install LinegaeOS recovery image
 1. Reboot your fairphone to bootloader mode: Type `adb reboot bootloader` on your computer.
 1. Fairphone should show the bootloader screen.
 1. Type `fastboot devices` on your computer.
-The result should show sth like
+The result should show something like
    ```
    A209VYM20201	fastboot
    ```